 The correction we receive from God, even though not always pleasant (Hebrews 12:11), is what identifies us as sons of God.
 If a person doesn’t feel any repercussions because of sin, correction, or admonishment from God, or at least guilt, he can doubt his salvation (Hebrews 12:8) and needs to examine himself.
 We are not to feel shame only when a member of the church finds out we have done something wrong.

 Knowing and understanding the topic of the Father’s judgment and chastisement for His sons will help us know Him better and go through trials and tough situations in a good way.
 We would know, even though, in part, the purpose of why things happen.
-Most importantly, we would know the Father’s heart who does all of this for our good and who loves us too much.
+Most importantly, we would know the Father’s heart who does all of this for our good and loves us too much.
 That’s why He doesn’t want to leave us going astray.
 He wants us to be safe with Him.

 Add comment